spurll/spellbook/examples/record.md

 * 5 mites
 * 4 drams patella of chimera
-* prisine scent of jasmine
+* pristine scent of jasmine
 * 7 quarts sap of rose
 * ¾ kenning viscera of elephant, washed
 * death